 *Taurine is found in most energy drinks.
 It is often suggested that it’s extracted from a bull’s lower parts, but it’s actually produced industrially from ethylene oxide and sodium bisulfite.
 There are no animals harmed in the process.

-As you can see, most Mountain Dew products contain artificial colors.
-Technically, they don’t contain animal ingredients and thus are vegan.
+As you can see, most Mountain Dew products contain artificial colors, however, they don’t contain animal ingredients and thus should be vegan.

 Is Mountain Dew Gluten-Free?